Business Management Undergraduate Certificate

 MET MG 472 Financial Concepts

 Emphasizes issues of accounting, finance, and economics that are important in most management contexts.
 Introduction to tools of financial analysis and the problems of financial management including cash, profitability, and capital budgeting.
-Various sources of corporate funds are considered - short-, intermediate-, and long-term arrangements Stresses understanding financial statements, planning and control, cost and benefit evaluation, cash flow analysis, and capital budgeting. [ 4 cr. ]
+Various sources of corporate funds are considered - short-, intermediate-, and long-term arrangements .
+Stresses understanding financial statements, planning and control, cost and benefit evaluation, cash flow analysis, and capital budgeting.
+Effective Fall 2020, this course fulfills a single unit in each of the following BU Hub areas: Quantitative Reasoning II, Critical Thinking. [ 4 cr. ]

 MET MG 503 Business in a Changing Society